foundriesio/docs/source/tutorial/installation.rst

 Install microPlatforms
 ======================

-After procuring the necessary :ref:`dependencies
+Now that you have the necessary :ref:`dependencies
-<tutorial-dependencies>`, it's now time to install the base
-microPlatforms on your devices, and set up a development environment on your workstation.
+<tutorial-dependencies>`, set up a development environment on your
+workstation and install the microPlatforms on your devices using these pages.

 .. toctree::
+   :maxdepth: 2

    installation-linux
    installation-zephyr